anoma/namada/tech-specs/src/explore/design/pos.md

 ### Epoched data

 Epoched data are data associated with a specific epoch that are set in advance.
 The data relevant to the PoS system in the ledger's state are epoched.
 Each data can be uniquely identified.
 These are:
+- [System parameters](#system-parameters).
+A single value for each epoch.
 - [Active validator set](#active-validator-set).
+A single value for each epoch.
+- Total voting power.
+A sum of all active and inactive validators' voting power.
 A single value for each epoch.
 - [Validators' consensus key, state and total bonded tokens](#validator).
 Identified by the validator's address.
 - [Bonds](#bonds) are created by self-bonding and delegations.
 They are identified by the pair of source address and the validator's address.